SpongePowered/SpongeDocs/source/about/glossary.rst

 SpongeAuth
   The authentication panel and SSO solution for all of the Sponge websites. https://auth.spongepowered.org/ SpongeCommon
   A repository of code common to the official SpongeAPI implementations, used in building them.
 SpongeVanilla and SpongeForge use this repository.
 SpongeForge
   The implementation of SpongeAPI as a Forge Coremod.
 SpongeDocs
   Dedicated and frequently updated documentation, the best source of information on Sponge.
 Sponge Forums
-  Home to the Sponge Project and the second best source of information on Sponge.
+  Home to the Sponge Project and the second-best source of information on Sponge.
 Update announcements are posted regularly. https://forums.spongepowered.org/
 Sponge Foundation
   The financial side of the project, a separate entity that accepts, manages and distributes donations.